 Since it was founded in 1958, the EU has regularly accepted new member countries.
 Each applicant country must meet certain requirements before membership is permitted.

-Regular enlargements have seen the EU grow from its original 6 founding members to 28 in 2013.
+Regular enlargements have seen the EU grow from its original 6 founding members to 28.

 Any country that satisfies the conditions for enlargement can apply to be a candidate.
 The European Commission, at the request of the European Council, assesses the applicant’s ability to meet the conditions of membership.
 If the opinion is positive and the Council agrees a negotiating mandate, discussions are formally opened between the applicant and the EU.